-- Sneakers - Socks - Solid-color gym pants or knee-length shorts (Not sweat pants or yoga pants) - Solid-color plain dark colored shirt.
+- Sneakers - Socks - Solid-color gym pants or knee-length shorts (NO yoga pants) - Solid-color plain dark colored shirt.
 (Shirts will be available for purchase Grace Academy Gym Shirt)

 All gym clothing must be loose fitting.
 Students who do not have gym clothes will not participate in gym and will receive a failing grade for the class period missed.